Implementation of Fold and Scan

 Boolean folds ≠=+- can be optimized with associative methods. is the associative xor function, and =´𝕩 is (2|≠𝕩)=≠´𝕩.
 For +´ there's a dedicated popcount instruction, but also Faster Population Counts Using AVX2 Instructions are possible.
 This method is well-known enough that clang produces the AVX2 code given a loop that sums popcounts.
 For -´, flip every other bit beforehand and subtract half the length, that is, (+´𝕩2|↕≠𝕩)-⌊2÷˜𝕩.
 Another case that's been studied is +˝ on an array with cells of 8, 16, 32, or 64 bits, called positional popcount.

 Other folds ∧∨<>≤≥ can be shortcut: they depend only on the first instance of a 0 (for ∧<>) or 1 (for ∨≤≥).
-Specifically we have the following on a boolean list, omitting on the right:
+Specifically we have the following on a boolean list, omitting in the right column:

 Fold Equivalent